Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 That certainty wasn’t likely to come, either.
 Not until a team of specialists had swept the facility top to bottom.
 Their best option therefore was a hot evac via Weaver dropship, and that meant time and further risk.
 He had to make the call with incomplete information: drop the suppressor simultaneous to a wormhole jump and take the risk to the mission?
 Or call down their airlift, possibly endangering an aircrew and a high value asset?

 Not a choice at all, really: The mission came first, always.
 And Costello was painfully aware that, all other things being equal, his Lads were a much more valuable asset than any air crew.
-So…
+So...

 "STARFALL, call for CASEVAC."